Homeschool mama, years of parenting and homeschooling responsibilities occupy your attention.

 Just as important as acknowledging our interests is acknowledging our internal experiences.

-• We recognize that when more than one child talks, we feel overwhelmed.
+- We recognize that when more than one child talks at the same time, we feel overwhelmed.

-• When more than three kids fight, we want to yell to get their attention.
+- When more than three kids fight, we want to yell louder to get their attention.

-• We know that when we watch them sleep, we know they’re the most perfect things we’ve made in this world.
+- We know that when we watch them sleep, we know they’re the most perfect beings in this world and we declare we have the best job in the world.

-• We know these things about ourselves and we accept ourselves.
+When we know these things about ourselves, we can learn to accept ourselves.

 Who are you when you don’t care what other people think of you?